 Dear Lora,

-The description of the migraine progression suggests the existence of chronic migraine.
+The description of your migraine symptoms suggests a diagnosis of chronic migraine.
 If not already used, treatment with botulinum toxin should be considered.
-If tolerated, high doses of topiramate can also be used.
-You should also discuss with your doctor whether inpatient treatment in a headache center should be carried out to implement multimodal pain therapy.
+If tolerated, high-dose topiramate can also be used.
+You should also discuss with your doctor whether inpatient treatment at a headache center for multimodal pain therapy is advisable.

 Kind regards